Yogeshlodhi/MessPortal/README.md

 - **Student Management**: Admin can manage student profiles and their respective data.

 ### Live URLs
-For admin, Use the below credentials for testing: username : yogeshlodhi1208@gmail.com password : yogesh123
 - [Admin Panel](https://adminpanel-zvp2.onrender.com/login)

-For Students, Use the below credentials for testing: username : yogesh_2101cb61@iitp.ac.in password : Yogesh@1208
 - [Students Portal](https://studentspanel.onrender.com/login)

 ## Installation